Blue Line (MBTA): Revere extension

 From 1952 to 1954, a surface-level extension was constructed along the recently defunct Boston, Revere Beach and Lynn Railroad, from Maverick to the current terminus at Wonderland.
 The original trackage had been narrow gauge, but was converted to standard gauge for this Revere Extension of the subway.
 The first above-ground station on the new extension served Boston's Logan Airport, and was the first American urban transit connection to a commercial airfield.
 Beyond Maverick, the power feed was changed from third rail to overhead catenary (both at 600 V DC) to reduce the risk of winter ice buildup due to proximity to the ocean.

 The line was officially renamed the East Boston Tunnel & Revere Extension by the MTA in 1952, and designated as "Route 3" on system maps.
 It was renamed as the Blue Line on August 26, 1965, as part of the new MBTA's color-based rebranding.
 The color blue represented water, as the line passes under Boston Harbor and travels near the coast for much of its length.

+Construction of ramps for the Big Dig project required relocation of the Blue Line between Airport station and Wood Island station around 1999–2000.
+Overhead catenary was re-installed between Maverick and Airport stations as part of the work.
+On November 5, 1999, Maverick replaced Airport as the new transition point between third rail and catenary power.
 Until the Silver Line was extended to Logan in 2004–05, the Blue Line was the only rapid transit connection to the airport.
 On April 21, 2018, the SL3 Silver Line service to Chelsea opened with a connection to the Blue Line at Airport station, providing transfer service to Chelsea, the Seaport District and South Station.